 Billboard Blight Stunts Economic Development

 Uncontrolled, billboards and signs overwhelm us with competing advertisements.
-Sign clutter, like a room full of screaming kids, so distracts the consumer that no message gets through clearly.
 Having smaller and fewer signs enables businesses to do a better job selling their wares at lower cost.

 Many cities and states rely on natural beauty and visual quality to attract businesses and tourists.
 Billboards intrude on the landscape of America and devalue our nation’s greatest asset its natural beauty.
 Four states ban billboards completely: Alaska, Hawaii, Maine, and Vermont.
 All of these states depend on tourism and have recognized that sign control helps attract tourists’ dollars and benefits local economies.

 Areas like Boulder, CO, and Fairfax County, VA, which ban billboards, have strong economies and reputations as great places to live.
 Billboard control also means less chance of billboards going up in sensitive areas — historic districts, residential neighborhoods, and near parks, churches and schools.

 No one wants a billboard in their backyard.
 Not only do they damage the aesthetics of neighborhoods, but they also negatively impact property values.
 A study by urban planner Jonathan Snyder found that home values in Philadelphia were significantly impacted by proximity to billboards.
 In his report, “Beyond Aesthetics: How Billboards Affect Economic Prosperity,” Snyder determined that homes located within 500 feet of a billboard were worth $30,826 less on average at the time of sale than properties located furthere away.
 Click here to download the study (PDF).